 “I wanted to look at my experiences as an editor and see how I could breathe life into them,” Prior says.
 For a trial run, Prior planned a small-group trip to India in 2017 that included acclaimed travel photographers Gentl and Hyers and his former boss, legendary chef Alice Waters.
 (Prior was the director of communications at Waters’s iconic Berkeley restaurant, Chez Panisse, after graduating from Italy’s University of Gastronomic Sciences.)
 After the trip attracted attention on social media, Prior gained backing from Marc Blazer, the chairman of the board of Noma’s parent company, who helped bring Prior’s idea to life.

+Other than a $2,500 annual membership fee, the only barrier to membership is a sense of curiosity, Prior says.
+Candidates should also be people who want to “travel for diversity,” and shouldn’t be seeking the same experiences they can have at home.
+While he says he loves an infinity pool as much as anyone else, he’s looking for people to apply who want something new and different when they travel.
 Once your membership is approved, you’ll have unlimited access to travel-planning services for individual bespoke trips designed from scratch.
 Unlike other high-end travel agencies or outfitters, PRIOR team members come from a variety of industries—including fashion, arts, design, and even the Olympics—to help open the door to a wide variety of experiences and provide an editorial point of view to travelers.

 “It’s like we’re writing a prescription,” Prior says.
 “Instead of coming to us and saying, ‘I want to go here on these dates, book it,’ it’s much more of a collaboration.”